 The firm recognizes the importance of providing pro bono services to individuals and organizations unable to afford quality legal representation, and is committed to providing the same aggressive representation of its pro bono clients as any other firm clients.
 The firm encourages its attorneys to handle pro bono and other public service matters in any area in which they are interested.
 In addition to handling pro bono matters, firm attorneys serve on the boards of legal services organizations and are involved in advising various community, religious, charitable and other not-for-profit organizations.

-Examples of some pro bono matters recently handled include the following:
+Examples of some of the pro bono matters recently handled by the firm’s attorneys include the following:

-- Representing families seeking reunification.
-Kasowitz attorneys have worked on several successful reunification cases involving Darfuri families caught in an immigration loophole that had prevented their young children from being eligible to enter the U.S.
+- Representing refugees from Tibet, Bhutan, Sudan (Darfur), Brazil, Guinea and other countries in applying for political asylum and handling related immigration issues, including family reunifications.
+Kasowitz attorneys have worked on a number of successful reunification cases involving Darfuri families caught in an immigration loophole that had prevented their young children from being eligible to enter the U.S. Click here for additional information on these joyful reunifications.

 - Representing unaccompanied immigrant children facing removal from the United States to apply for asylum or special immigrant status.

-- Representing victims of domestic abuse and other disadvantaged mothers in obtaining custody orders, divorces, additional child support and orders of protection.
+- Representing victims of domestic abuse and other disadvantaged mothers in obtaining custody orders, divorces and additional child support, in conjunction with Her Justice.
+Click here for a thank you note from a pro bono client.

 - Representing disabled and low-income veterans in child support, custody proceedings and other matters.